sachajw/aiops-k8s-mcp-server/README.md

     # tty: true
     # For streamable-http mode, simply change SERVER_MODE to 'streamable-http'
 ```
+To enable read-only mode, use the `command` override as shown above.

 Then start with:
 ```bash
 docker compose up -d